facebook/between-meals/README.md

 Between Meals is the library for calculating what Chef objects where modified between two revisions in a version control system.
-It is also the library that that backs Taste Tester and Grocery Delivery.
+It is also the library that backs Taste Tester and Grocery Delivery.

 It currently supports SVN, GIT and HG, but plugins can easily be written for other source control systems.